Middleware Architecture

 Point-to-Point vs ESB vs iPaaS

-Understanding the evolution of integration architecture helps you justify your middleware choice.
+The evolution of integration architecture explains why the current options exist and helps justify middleware choices.

 Point-to-Point